rails/rollupjs-rails/README.md

 ## The sister gem to esbuild-rails

-This gem is almost identical in setup and purpose as [`esbuild-rails`](https://github.com/rails/esbuild-rails), which follows the same conventions, but uses [esbuild](https://esbuild.github.io) instead.
+This gem is almost identical in setup and purpose to [`esbuild-rails`](https://github.com/rails/esbuild-rails), which follows the same conventions, but uses [esbuild](https://esbuild.github.io) instead.

 ## License